adamforprovo/campaign-website/src/content/issues.md

 ### It's time to get the fundamentals right.

-In recent years, we've leaned on big, ambitious projects to attract economic growth — the Epic Sports Park, the airport, big box retailers, and more.
+In recent years, we've leaned on big, ambitious projects to attract economic growth: the Epic Sports Park, the airport, big box retail, and more.
 Some of these bets have paid off, but others may take years to prove their value.

 **A strong economy isn't built on one or two big ideas, but lots of small ones.** Large speculative projects stretch our funds.
 But small businesses, infill projects, and mixed-use developments grow our tax base while making better use of the infrastructure we already have.